ratwolfzero/hopalong_python/README.md

 - The spatial extent of the attractor trajectory (first pass).

-- Direct mapping of the sequentially generated floating-point values in continuous space to a discrete image grid, while tracking the number of pixel hits to display the density map (second pass).
+- Direct mapping of the sequentially generated floating-point values in continuous space to a discrete image grid, while tracking the number of pixel hits to generate the density map (second pass).

 Just-in-time (JIT) compilation supported by a low complexity code structure.